Jadsabbagh/Real-Time-Text-Reader/README.md

 This Python script allows you to extract and display text from live camera feed in real-time.
 By using OpenCV and Tesseract OCR, it provides an easy way to process text directly from your webcam or other camera sources.

-## How to run
+## How to run and functions used:

-1. **Installation**: Make sure you have the required libraries installed.
+**Installation**: Make sure you have the required libraries installed.
 You can install them using pip:
 ```
 pip install opencv-python pytesseract
 ```

-2. **Setup Tesseract**: Set the path to the Tesseract OCR executable in the script.
+**Setup Tesseract**: Set the path to the Tesseract OCR executable in the script.
 ```python
 pytesseract.pytesseract.tesseract_cmd = r'C:\Program Files\Tesseract-OCR\tesseract.exe
 ```
-3. **Text Extraction and Box Drawing**: The script captures frames from the camera feed and extracts text using Tesseract OCR.
+**Text Extraction and Box Drawing**: The script captures frames from the camera feed and extracts text using Tesseract OCR.
 It highlights detected text regions with green boxes on the video feed.

-4. **Output Image Saving**: If text is extracted, the script saves the processed frame with the extracted text overlaid as an image file in the specified output folder.
+**Output Image Saving**: If text is extracted, the script saves the processed frame with the extracted text overlaid as an image file in the specified output folder.

 ## Examples:
 ![(Extended)](https://github.com/Jadsabbagh/Real-Time-Text-Reader-Opencv/assets/164062104/0638f5ec-23b2-41e7-a6d6-58d80265d922)